|Price: $143.65 $169.00 You Save: $25.35 (15%) Add to Cart|

 This test assesses long term diabetic control in Diabetes Mellitus.

-The insulin blood test helps track insulin levels in the blood and can help assess insulin resistance.
+Insulin Blood Test helps track insulin levels in the blood and can help assess insulin resistance.

 The abnormal production of insulin can be caused by certain disorders such as metabolic syndrome, diabetes, and other carbohydrate metabolic processes.
 Too much insulin in the blood may cause low levels of sugar in the blood (Hypoglycemia) which causes other types of disorders.